 When you complete the requirements, you get a temporary license, with your permanent one sent in the mail.

-Once you have your license and are riding your motorcycle safely in San Francisco, CA, it’s crucial to remember the motorcycle training and wear protective gear all the time.
+Once you have your license and are riding your motorcycle safely in San Francisco, CA, it’s crucial to remember the motorcycle training and always wear protective gear.
 However, even if you follow the rules, accidents can happen.

-In fact, motorcycle accidents occur all the time and are dangerous for riders, even if they have had motorcycle training.
+In fact, motorcycle accidents always occur and are dangerous for riders, even if they have had motorcycle training.
 Since there’s less protection than a vehicle offers, you could be left with catastrophic injuries, high medical bills, and the inability to work.

 If you’ve been injured while riding a motorcycle, it’s time to call a reputable motorcycle accident attorney.
 Ehline Law Firm is available and can represent you in your case.
 We have many years of experience and have recovered millions of dollars in compensation on the victim’s behalf.